Developing and Nurturing Purpose in the Academic Life at PLU and in the World

 - Increased familiarity with each other and each other’s individual work, both scholarship and teaching, and the greater camaraderie that emerges from sustained, collaborative engagement with important intellectual work.

 For part of their work the seminars will have a common structure, but each seminar’s participants will also have considerable discretion about the particular topics and readings that they will collectively pursue.
-Faculty will come to the seminar with statements of their journeys to and within academic life, and of their current understanding of meaning and purpose in their lives as professors.
+Faculty will come to the seminar with statements of their journeys to and within academic life, and of their current understanding of purpose in their lives as professors.
 Each seminar will have a coordinating facilitator, although leadership of particular components may revolve around the group.
 Members conclude their participation with a written statement about some concern that has particularly engaged them as a result of the seminar.

 Readings and Activities: